Meditation 101

 Meditate!

 The benefits of meditation are no secret.
 You’ll likely find relief from stress and anxiety, be more present, gain inner peace and feel greater clarity of mind, focus easier, increase your self-awareness, sleep better and your overall health will improve.
 And so much more.
 It seems like a no-brainer to meditate so why do so many people avoid it?
 Is this practice only reserved for the Tibetan monks?
 Or the white-bearded guru in the Himalayas?
 Or the flower-crowned hippy girl sitting in a sunflower field.
 NO WAY!
 Meditation is for everyone!
 We should all be meditating but it can be quite intimidating at first, and something people always over complicate!
+Remember meditation is a lifetimes long practice so there’s no need to be perfect at the start, or EVER!

 How long should I meditate?